avery-mr/burndownForWhat/FINAL_REPORT.md

      events, and share their passion for climbing.
 The application includes low-fidelity login functionality, allowing users to log in and maintain their session across multiple pages.
     * Through session tracking, we implemented key features that interact with our database using both GET and POST requests.
 These features include:
-      * Editing and displaying basic user profile information
+      * Editing and displaying basic user profile information.
-      * Creating and viewing climbing events
+      * Creating and viewing climbing events.
       * Sending and viewing previously sent messages.
     * We also added an embedded Google Maps search which allows the user to see common climbing areas nearby.
     * This MVP lays the groundwork for a more refined version of the app with expanded functionality and improved user experience in future iterations.